FormidableLabs/appr/README.md

 ---

 **appr builds and deploys pull requests** in your [create-react-native-app](https://github.com/react-community/create-react-native-app) (and other [Expo](https://expo.io/)-based) projects, and replies with a link you can open directly on your device or emulator.

-### Maintenance Status: Archived

-This project is no longer maintained by Formidable.
-We are no longer responding to issues or pull requests unless they relate to security concerns.
-We encourage interested developers to fork this project and make it their own!

 ## Compatibility warning :warning: